Muhanned-Anwar/Muhanned-Anwar/README.md

+We are in a state of war under the bombardment of missiles from the Zionist occupier.
+Victory is ours, God willingز

+#Palestine
+#Gaza
+#Gaza_Under_Attack

 Hi there 👋, I'm Mohanned Anwar:

 I am a full-stack developer with expertise in various languages and tools such as Python, Java, Android, Flutter, Dart, Laravel, PHP, TDD, Linux, Refactoring, HTML, CSS, JavaScript, Firebase, Boot API, etc. I have experience in building various web and mobile applications.